|

 approach and the reductionist/local optimum approach tells us that these are

 more than just approaches; they are paradigms.
-However, commitment to a paradigm
+However, commitment to a paradigm invariably

-invariably brings about resistance.
-“The source of resistance is the assurance that the older paradigm
+source of resistance is the assurance that the older paradigm will ultimately

-it sometimes becomes.
-But it is also something
+sometimes becomes.
+But it is also

-more.
-That same assurance is what
+something more.
+That same assurance is

-makes normal or puzzle-solving science possible.
+what makes normal or puzzle-solving science possible.
 And it is only through normal science that

 the professional community of scientists succeeds, first, in exploiting the